assely/documentation/hook.md

 <a name="piority-and-number-of-arguments"></a>
 ### [Piority and number of arguments](#piority-and-number-of-arguments)

 You may need to specify the order in which the functions associated with a particular hook are executed.
-Use `piority` option, lower number = higher piority.
+Use `priority` option, lower number = higher priority.

 Some hooks can pass more than one parameters to your callbacks.
 You can define it with `numberOfArguments` option.